ahmedNwayyir/My_Website/content/authors/admin/_index.md

 I am a M.Sc. student in Statistics & Machine Learning at Linköping University.

-I also worked in the past 10 years in different roles mostly dealing with data analysis in the intersection between Finance, Supply Chain and Project Control.
+I worked in the past 10 years in different roles mostly dealing with data analysis in the intersection between Finance, Supply Chain and Project Control.